DanielDavid-H/dynamic-neural-engine/README.md

 * This is a dynamic neural engine which can create however many hidden layers in the network the user wants.
 * This project only uses numpy for better understanding of how the model can create n number of layers.
 * The model also uses Nestorov Accelarated Gradient to make the model converge faster.
+* The model also uses residual highways to further improve convergence speed and handle the vanishing gradient problem.

 # Working Principle
 * The model uses basic for loops to create the neural layers and appends them in a list so that we can use them for the forward pass and backpropagation.